 More about the Peter Atherton opportunity award

-If you qualify for the maximum maintenance loan and have been resident in the Tees Valley for over two years, you could be eligible for the Marjorie Hearnshaw scholarship.
-Eligible students are invited to apply after 31 January 2018.
+If you have been resident in the Tees Valley for over two years, you could be eligible for the Marjorie Hearnshaw scholarship.
+Eligible students are invited to apply in September 2018.

 More about the Marjorie Hearnshaw scholarship